MHassaanQureshi/sanity-comforty/README.md

 ---

-### Conclusion
-Each day of the hackathon built upon the progress of the previous day, fostering a deep understanding of project management and technical implementation.
-By the end of the 6th day, i had a fully functional, performance-optimized website ready for launch, showcasing the power of effective planning.

 ### Day 7: **Business Pitch Deck Creation**
 On the final day of the hackathon, I focused on crafting a compelling business pitch deck to present the project.
 The tasks included:
 - Defining the project’s value proposition and how it solves a specific problem for its target audience.
-- Highlighting the unique features of the website and its technical architecture, including the use of Sanity.io as the CMS.
 - Developing a clear business model, including potential revenue streams and market analysis.
 - Creating slides with visual aids, such as product screenshots, flowcharts, and statistics, to support the pitch.
 - Practicing the pitch to ensure clear communication and a persuasive presentation.